 43% of the organisers across Norway, Sweden and UK are considering live streaming in the future, while 54% may consider hybrid events with a combination of virtual and physical tickets.

-“This reveals a sincere wish across the event industry to search for and utilise new revenue streams,” said TicketCo’s Global Partnership Director David Kenny.
+“This reveals a sincere wish across the event industry to search for and utilise new revenue streams,” said TicketCo’s Head of Global Partnerships David Kenny.

 34% of the respondents in TicketCo’s latest customer survey – which included organisers across all segments of the event industry – have started doing streaming activities since the lock down in March.